YAYI68/News-Website/backend/README.md

    $ npm install

 ```
+- Provide the environment variables as specify in the `config.js` file

+# Documentation

+The Project is well documented on Postman.
+The Publication link is [Survey-App Postman link](https://documenter.getpostman.com/view/15034996/2s8YzQX4Hj)

+# Deployment

+The Project live deployment is [Survey-App deployment link](https://adefisayo-enterscale-test.vercel.app/).
+Use the documentation to know the routes for easy navigation.

 <!-- npx prisma format   to rearrange the relationship between the database schemas -->
 <!-- npx prisma studio to set up a temporary database schema with their data on the browser  -->